FORTH-ICS-INSPIRE/artemis/CONTRIBUTING.md

 # Contributing to ARTEMIS

-*First*: if you're unsure or afraid of anything, just ask, or submit the issue or pull request anyway.
-You won't be yelled at for giving your best effort.
-The worst that can happen is that you'll be politely asked to change something.
+*First*: Feel free to ask, or submit the issue or pull request anyway.
 We appreciate any contributions, and we don't want a wall of rules to get in the way of that.

 However, for those individuals who want a bit more guidance on the best way to